 - Virtual Machine Manager: This apps allows for creating multiple virtual environments for you to run other “machines,” like Windows 10 computer or Linux computers, within the NAS server.
 It’s incredibly valuable when you don’t want to spend money on the real hardware.

-Of course, there are a lot more apps, but depending on your situation, you only need so many.
+Of course, there are many more apps, but depending on your situation, you only need so many.
 And no NAS serve can run all apps available to it.
 By the way, the apps above are all well-developed and have in-depth functionality.
 Each deserves a review of its own.

 Synology DiskStation DS220+: Fast and reliable performance

-At publication, I have used the DS220+ for more than two weeks and been happy with it.
-It wasn’t the fastest NAS server I’ve worked with, and it didn’t have everything, but still, it delivered.
+At publication, I have used the DS220+ for more than two weeks and have been happy with it.
+It wasn't the fastest NAS server I've worked with, and it didn't have everything, but still, it delivered.

-I tested it using the stock hardware specification, without upgrading the RAM or using SSDs, and the performance with two 8 TB Seagate IronWolf NAS drives with it, was what I had expected.
+I tested it using the stock hardware specification, without upgrading the RAM or using SSDs, and the performance with two 8 TB Seagate IronWolf NAS drives was what I had expected.

 It's important to note that, without a Multi-Gig port, the DS220+'s throughput speeds are limited by its Gigabit network ports and the internal drives.
 And for the most part, the fastest speeds you get from it will be that of a Gigabit connection.

 And that was the case in my testing.
-No matter what RAID configuration I used, be it RAID 1, RAID 0, or SHR, the server delivered around 110 MB/s.
+No matter what RAID configuration I used, whether RAID 1, RAID 0, or SHR, the server delivered around 110 MB/s.

-Interestingly, even when I used it with Link Aggregation and a multi-gig connection, there was still virtually no improvement in throughput speeds.
+Interestingly, even when I used Link Aggregation and a Multi-Gig connection, there was still virtually no improvement in throughput speeds.
 So it seems that was the speed of the internal drives themselves.